Padmé: Efficiently Hiding File Sizes

 It is practical.
 Its overhead is at most +12%, and this number decreases with increasing object size: at most +6% for a 1Mb object, at most +3% for a 1Gb object.

-Use Padmé freely in your projects: see the implementation below ("New BSD" license).
+Use Padmé freely in your projects: see the implementation below (New BSD license).

 Padmé is a joint work between L. Barman*, K. Nikitin*, W. Lueks, B. Ford, and J-P. Hubaux.